dialoss/Mathicool/README.md

 # Mathicool
-A game where player have to beat monsters solving simple math problems.
+A game in which player have to beat monsters solving simple math problems.
 The game was made as a high school graduation project.

 # Preview